Run Line Betting: Point Spreads for Baseball

 Therefore, Milwaukee +1.5 runs has a payout of -195, meaning the sports book will make you risk $195 just to win $100.
 In essence, by giving Milwaukee those 1.5 runs, you have taken a short underdog (+118) and turned them into a large favorite (-195).

 If you wanted to get a bigger payout from the San Diego/Milwaukee run line, you could take San Diego -1.5 runs at +166.
 (Remember, since that’s a positive number, it means you only have to bet $100 in order to win $166.)
-But the chances of San Diego winning by two runs or more is not great.
+But the chances of San Diego winning by two runs or more are relatively low.

-If you refer back to our percentages above, you’ll recall that home favorites only win by two runs or more 39% of the time.
-And that’s for all games, including ones where the home team is a big favorite on the money line.
-In this case, San Diego is only a tepid home favorite on the money line.
+If you refer back to the percentages outlined above, you’ll recall that home favorites only win by two runs or more 39% of the time.
+Of course, that number is for all games, including ones where the home team is a big favorite on the money line.
+In this case, San Diego is only a tepid moneyline favorite.

 The Cubs, on the other hand, are a big money line favorite and are expected to play a high-scoring game.
 As a result, Chicago -1.5 has a lower payout of -105.
 (You must bet $105 to win $100.)